adaltas/node-nikita/src/mecano.coffee.md

 `chmod([goptions], options, callback)`
 --------------------------------------

-Change the file permissions of a file.
+Change the ownership of a file or a directory.

 `options`           Command options include:
 *   `destination`   Where the file or directory is copied.
 *   `mode`          Permissions of the file or the parent directory
 *   `ssh`           Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
 *   `log`           Function called with a log related messages.

 `callback`          Received parameters are:
 *   `err`           Error object if any.
 *   `modified`      Number of files with modified permissions.

     chown: (goptions, options, callback) ->